informatics-isi-edu/ermrestjs/doc/api.md

 **Kind**: instance property of <code>[Catalog](#ERMrest.Catalog)</code>
 <a name="ERMrest.Catalog+model"></a>
 #### catalog.model
-The introspected data model of the Catalog or undefined.
+The introspected data model of the Catalog or null.
 TBD This may be something that looks like a dictionary of Schema objects.

 ```javascript